NFC East Is NFL's Most Fascinating Division Race After Trade Deadline

 Tate will immediately become a multidimensional weapon in Doug Pederson's offense, much like Nelson Agholor already is.
 Pederson can utilize both Tate and Agholor as a slot receiver, outside target, deep threat, intermediate option or gadget player out the backfield.

-Fran Duffy of the Eagles official site shared a a few examples of how the Lions manufactured touches for Tate:
+Fran Duffy of the Eagles official site shared a few examples of how the Lions manufactured touches for Tate:

 Fran Duffy @fduffy3